Karmaz95/Snake_Apple/README.md

                         path of binary which is by default set to:
                         /target.app/Contents/MacOS/target)

+BUNDLE ARGS:
+  --bundle_structure    Print the structure of the app bundle --bundle_info         Print the Info.plist content of the app bundle (JSON
+                        format)
+  --bundle_info_syntax_check
+                        Check if bundle info syntax is valid --bundle_frameworks   Print the list of frameworks in the bundle --bundle_plugins      Print the list of plugins in the bundle

 MACH-O ARGS:
   --file_type           Print binary file type --header_flags        Print binary header flags